-For more information about the exposure of impacted teeth or to schedule a consultation with Dr. Spanganberg, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Yuma Office Phone Number 928-329-6447.
+For more information about the exposure of impacted teeth or to schedule a consultation with Drs.
+Spanganberg, Petersen or Shoemaker, call our Gilbert office at ☎ Gilbert Office Phone Number 480-279-3113 or our Yuma office at ☎ Yuma Office Phone Number 928-329-6447.

 Early Recognition of Impacted Eyeteeth is the Key to Successful Treatment

 The older the patient, the more likely an impacted canine will not erupt spontaneously even if the space is available for the tooth to fit in the dental arch.
 The American Association of Orthodontists recommends that a panorex x-ray, along with a dental examination, be performed on all dental patients at around the age of 7 years to evaluate the teeth and determine if there may be problems with eruption of the adult teeth due to crowding or malposition.
 It is important to identify potential problems while they can be corrected or prevented in a predictable fashion.